-On March 23, 2016 City Council adopted the results of a Comprehensive Fee Review (CFR) that adjusts all fees charged for various permits and services.
-These changes (with the exception of commercial mechanical permit fees) come into effect on June 1, 2016.
+On March 23, 2016, City Council adopted the results of a Comprehensive Fee Review (CFR) that adjusts all fees charged for various permits and services.
+These changes (with the exception of commercial mechanical permit fees) came into effect on June 1, 2016.

 For more information, please click here.